 I have also co-authored Hematologies: The Political Life of Blood in India (Cornell University Press, 2019) with Jacob Copeman.
 Hematologies examines how the giving and receiving of blood has shaped social and political life in north India in the twentieth and twenty-first centuries.
 Across a range of field sites, we trace how the substance congeals political ideologies, biomedical rationalities and activist practice.
 From anti-colonial appeals to blood sacrifice as a political philosophy to contemporary portraits of political leaders drawn with blood, from the use of the substance by Bhopali children as activist material to biomedical anxieties and aporias about the excess and lack of donation. the book reveals a productive and dynamic relation between practices that produce and reproduce blood as a boundary-marking substance, and those that seek to re-imagine the substance as able to transcend moral imperatives of kin, caste and religion.

-His current research—Decolonizing Science: Towards a Cosmopolitics of Art, Physics and Computing in 1950s India—tracks scientific and aesthetic internationalisms in early postcolonial Bombay and Calcutta.
+My current research—Decolonizing Science: Towards a Cosmopolitics of Art, Physics and Computing in 1950s India—tracks scientific and aesthetic internationalisms in early postcolonial Bombay and Calcutta.
 I argue that the scholarship on science and technology in the global south has been dominated by themes of modernization and development, obscuring the exciting will to abstraction, speculation and imagination that emerged in the mid-twentieth century.